zinja-coder/jadx-mcp-server/README.md

 ## 🛣️ Future Roadmap

- - Add Support for apktool
+- [x] Add Support for apktool

- - Add support for hermes code (ReactNative Application)
+ - [ ] Add support for hermes code (ReactNative Application)

- - Add more useful MCP Tools
+ - [ ] Add more useful MCP Tools

- - Make LLM be able to modify code on JADX
+ - [ ] Make LLM be able to modify code on JADX

- - Add prompts templates, give llm access to Android APK Files as Resources
+ - [ ] Add prompts templates, give llm access to Android APK Files as Resources

+ - [ ] Build MCP Client to support Local LLM

- - **END-GOAL** : Make all android reverse engineering and APK modification tools Connect with single MCP server to make reverse engineering apk files as easy as possible purely from vibes.
+ - [ ] **END-GOAL** : Make all android reverse engineering and APK modification tools Connect with single MCP server to make reverse engineering apk files as easy as possible purely from vibes.

 ## NOTE For Contributors